 - Most people want to do the right thing.
 Make it easy for them to recycle beverage containers or to compost leftover food, and they’ll be happy to help.

-- If possible, place a recycling bin next to every trash can to make recycling convenient.
-Select recycling and trash receptacles that are clearly different in color, shape, top opening, and other features.
+- If possible, place a recycling and composting bin next to every garbage can to make proper sorting convenient.

-- Clearly mark your recycling, compost, and trash receptacles with large, easy-to read signs—preferably in multiple languages.
-Include photos or drawings of the proper items for each receptacle.
+- Clearly mark your recycling, compost, and garbage receptacles with large, easy-to read signs—preferably in multiple languages.
+Include photos, drawings or the actual items themselves for each receptacle.

 - Consider using volunteers to monitor the stations and assist visitors in separating their garbage.

 - Highlight your waste reduction efforts in the event’s printed program.
-If the program has a site map, indicate the locations of recycling stations.
+If the program has a site map, indicate the locations of garbage, compost and recycling stations.

-- Make announcements over the public address system to encourage people to go to the recycling stations.
+- Make announcements over the public address system to encourage people to go to the waste stations.

-- Post recycling successes on your event website.
+- Post diversion successes on your event website.

 - Prepare to collect data